realmelan/leetcode/SegmentTree.md

 Segment tree solves similar problems as [Fenwick Tree](FenwickTree.md), but applies to more problem categories like minimum/maximum, instead of just sums.
 Time for update and query is similar to Fenwick tree, O(logN).
 However the constant factor is larger than Fenwick Tree.

 The number of nodes(N) of a segment tree is predefined.
 Normally it is round up to the nearest power of 2.
+It takes 4 * N nodes to store N elements.
+The sum of the root vertex at index 1, the sums of its two child vertices at indices 2 and 3, the sums of the children of those two vertices at indices 4 to 7, and so on.
+With 1-indexing, conveniently the left child of a vertex at index
+$i$  is stored at index
+$2i$ , and the right one at index
+$2i + 1$ .
+Equivalently, the parent of a vertex at index
+$i$  is stored at
+$i/2$  (integer division).

 # build tree
+The procedure for constructing the Segment Tree from a given array
+$a[]$  looks like this: it is a recursive function with the parameters
+$a[]$  (the input array),
+$v$  (the index of the current vertex), and the boundaries
+$tl$  and
+$tr$  of the current segment.
+In the main program this function will be called with the parameters of the root vertex:
+$v = 1$ ,
+$tl = 0$ , and
+$tr = n - 1$ .
 ```c++
 void build(int a[], int v, int tl, int tr) {
     if (tl == tr) {